 - A combination of the central risk register approach and objective-centric risk definitions in the later stages.

-- Follow our Strategy Implementation System to align stakeholders, strategic ambitions, and business frameworks into a comprehensive strategy.
+- Follow our Strategy Implementation System to align stakeholders and strategic ambitions into a comprehensive strategy.

-Alexis is the CEO of BSC Designer with over 20 years of experience in strategic planning.
-He has a formal education in applied mathematics and computer science.
-Alexis is the author of the “5 Step Strategy Deployment System”, the book “10 Step KPI System”, and “Your Guide to Balanced Scorecard”.
-He is a regular speaker at industry conferences and has written over 100 articles on strategy and performance measurement.
-His work is often cited in academic research and by industry professionals.
+Alexis is a Senior Strategy Consultant and CEO at BSC Designer, with over 20 years of experience in strategic planning.
+Alexis developed the “5 Step Strategy Implementation System” that helps companies with the practical implementation of their strategies.
+He is a regular speaker at industry conferences and has published over 100 articles on strategy and performance management, including the book “10 Step KPI System”.
+His work is frequently cited in academic research.